shaozi/ldap-authentication/README.md

 This library use `ldapjs` as the underneath library.
 It has two modes of authentications:

-1. If an admin user is provided, the library will login (ldap bind) with the admin user, then search for the user to be authenticated, get its DN (distinguish name), then use the user DN and password to login again.
+1. **Admin authenticate mode**.
+If an admin user is provided, the library will login (ldap bind) with the admin user, then search for the user to be authenticated, get its DN (distinguish name), then use the user DN and password to login again.
 If every thing is ok, the user details will be returned.

-2. If the admin user is not provided, then the user DN must be provided.
+2. **Self authenticate mode**.
+If the admin user is not provided, then the `userDn` and `userPassword` must be provided.
+   If any of `userSearchBase` or `usernameAttribute` is missing, then the lib simply does a login with the `userDn` and `userPassword` (ldap bind), and returns true if succeeds.

-   The lib simply does a login with the user DN and password, then do a search on the user and return the user's details.
+   Otherwise, the lib does a login with the `userDn` and `userPassword` (ldap bind), then does a search on the user and return the user's details.

 ## Features